WHOIGit/ooi-on-bco-dmo/README.md

 ## Additional Documentation
 Further documentation may be found in the **cruise_data** folder on the [OOI Raw Data Archive](https://rawdata.oceanobservatories.org/files/cruise_data/), which includes the original cast and sampling logs, as well as the individual results spreadsheets from the labs which conduct the analyses on behalf of OOI.

-Additionally, datasets with calibrated CTD casts using methods adapted from the GO-SHIP and NOAA/PMEL for the Irminger Sea by Leah McRaven are reference on the [OOI Community Datasets](https://oceanobservatories.org/community-datasets/) page.
+Additionally, datasets with calibrated CTD casts using methods adapted from the GO-SHIP and NOAA/PMEL for the Irminger Sea by Leah McRaven are referenced on the [OOI Community Datasets](https://oceanobservatories.org/community-datasets/) page.